apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

      }
    }

-On successful creation, the new cluster will be automatically started and will show up in Running state.
+On successful creation, the new cluster will automatically be started and will show up in Running state.
 If creation of the new cluster fails it can be in following states:
 - Alert – When node virtual machines were successfully provisioned, and cluster API server is accessible but further provisioning steps could not be completed.
-- Error – When the service has unable to provision node virtual machines for the cluster or cluster API server is not accessible.
+- Error – When the service was unable to provision the node virtual machines for the cluster or if the cluster API server is not accessible.

 .. note::
-   - For CoreOS, a minimum of 2 cores of CPU and 2GB of RAM is needed for deployment.
-Therefore, the serviceofferingid parameter of createKuberntesCluster API must be provided with the ID of such compute offerings that conform to these requirements.
+   - A minimum of 2 cores of CPU and 2GB of RAM is needed for deployment.
+Therefore, the serviceofferingid parameter of createKubernetesCluster API must be provided with the ID of such compute offerings that conform to these requirements.
-   - Private docker registry related parameters of createKubentesCluster API (dockerregistryusername, dockerregistryusername, dockerregistryurl, dockerregistryemail) provides experimental functionality.
-To use them during cluster deployment value for global setting, cloud.kubernetes.cluster.experimental.features.enabled, must be set as true by admin beforehand.
+   - Private docker registry related parameters of createKubenetesCluster API (dockerregistryusername, dockerregistryusername, dockerregistryurl, dockerregistryemail) provides experimental functionality.
+To use them during cluster deployment value for global setting, cloud.kubernetes.cluster.experimental.features.enabled, must be set to true by admin beforehand.

 Listing Kubernetes clusters
 ############################